-For the last annual general meeting held by the Company on 28 May 2020 as well as the past two (2) extraordinary general meetings held by the Company on 28 September 2020 and 29 December 2020, these meetings had been conducted by the Company via electronic means.
+For the last two (2) annual general meetings held by the Company on 28 May 2020 and 22 April 2021 as well as the past two (2) extraordinary general meetings held by the Company on 28 September 2020 and 29 December 2020, these meetings had been conducted by the Company via electronic means.
 Accordingly, shareholders who wished to exercise their voting rights had been required to appoint the Chairman of the respective meetings as their proxy to attend and vote on their behalf at the respective meetings.

-As physical attendance for the last annual general meeting held by the Company on 28 May 2020 as well as the two (2) extraordinary general meetings held by the Company on 28 September 2020 and 29 December 2020 were not practicable due to the COVID-19 situation, the Company had instead informed shareholders that they were to submit their questions in advance of the respective meetings and that the Company would address their questions either prior to the respective meetings or during the respective meetings itself.
+As physical attendance for the last two (2) annual general meetings held by the Company on 28 May 2020 and 22 April 2021 as well as the two (2) extraordinary general meetings held by the Company on 28 September 2020 and 29 December 2020 were not practicable due to the COVID-19 situation, the Company had instead informed shareholders that they were to submit their questions in advance of the respective meetings and that the Company would address their questions either prior to the respective meetings or during the respective meetings itself.